raku-community-modules/Dice-Roller/README.md

 ```

 Evaluates the faces showing on rolled dice including any adjustments and returns an Int total for the roll.

+# DEBUGGING

+You can get the module to spew out a bit of debugging text by setting `$Dice::Roller::debug = True`.
+You can also inspect the Match object in a given roll: `say $roll.match.gist`;

 # LATEST VERSION